DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Introduction

 \subsection{Contributions and extension of previous work}

 In this work, we build upon our previous work~\cite{wietfeldDBMCNOMAEvaluatingNOMA2024, wietfeldErrorProbabilityOptimization2024c} to make the following novel contributions:

-\begin{enumerate} \item We present a comprehensive analytical model for an asynchronous \ac{NOMA} system for \ac{DBMC} networks with $K$ \acp{TX}, one \ac{RX}, incorporating $L$ symbols of \ac{ISI}. \item We derive the analytical \ac{BEP} expression of this system assuming a diffusion-based Poisson channel and verify the result using \acp{MCS}. \item Using the analytical results, we present a comparison between \ac{TDMA}, \ac{MDMA} and \ac{DBMC-NOMA} focusing specifically on different scenarios of synchronization offset.
+\begin{enumerate} \item We present a comprehensive analytical model for an asynchronous \ac{NOMA} system for \ac{DBMC} networks with $K$ \acp{TX}, one \ac{RX}, incorporating $L$ symbols of \ac{ISI}. \item We derive the analytical \ac{BEP} expression of this system assuming a diffusion-based Poisson channel. \item Using the analytical results, we present a comparison between \ac{TDMA}, \ac{MDMA} and \ac{DBMC-NOMA} focusing specifically on different scenarios of synchronization offset.
 We show that effectively utilizing the offset can significantly improve the performance of \ac{DBMC-NOMA}, outperforming \ac{TDMA} and matching \ac{MDMA} in much harsher conditions compared to the synchronized \ac{DBMC-NOMA} scheme considered in~\cite{wietfeldDBMCNOMAEvaluatingNOMA2024} and~\cite{wietfeldErrorProbabilityOptimization2024c}, as long as certain worst-case scenarios are avoided. \item Furthermore, we propose a pilot-symbol-based optimization protocol for asynchronous \ac{DBMC-NOMA} (DBMC-aNOMAly), capable of adaptively choosing detection thresholds, optionally adapting the number of transmitted molecules, and including a \ac{WCAM}.
-Adapted to the asynchronous system by considering the individual offsets, the protocol represents a significant extension of the version considered in~\cite{wietfeldErrorProbabilityOptimization2024c} and is designed using simple \ac{CRN}-compatible operations. \item Lastly, DBMC-aNOMAly is thoroughly analyzed with regard to its \ac{BEP} reduction capabilities under various conditions using \acp{MCS}.
-We show that DBMC-aNOMAly works under different levels of noise, \ac{ISI}, and sampling jitter, changing channel conditions, and its performance benefits increase for larger networks with $K>2$.
-Additionally, results indicate that the \ac{WCAM} renders the high-effort optimization step for the number of emitted molecules at the \ac{TX} side unnecessary in most cases, decreasing the protocol complexity significantly. \end{enumerate} The remainder of this paper is structured as follows:
+By explicitly accounting for the individual synchronization offsets, the protocol represents a significant extension of the version considered in~\cite{wietfeldErrorProbabilityOptimization2024c} and is based on simple operations compatible with \ac{CRN} implementation. \item Lastly, we analyze DBMC-aNOMAly in terms of convergence and practical communication efficiency under different conditions.
+We show robust \ac{BEP} reduction for different noise levels, sampling jitter, changing channel conditions, and larger networks with $K>2$.
+We also characterize the \ac{WCAM} by trigger behavior, offset selectivity, and immediate post-trigger \ac{BEP} reduction, and show that the protocol yields net throughput gains after accounting for pilot overhead while making emitted-molecule-count optimization unnecessary in most cases. \end{enumerate}